Why Do I need To Exercise As Part Of My Recovery?You are here:

 Exercise is clinically proven to reduce the effects of depression and anxiety, help bring focus and clarity, reduce stress, and improve overall health.
 During treatment, regularly participating in exercise is important and often required.
 Besides other benefits, exercise helps in the detox process, breaking up stagnant muscles, releasing toxins, exerting energy, and inducing sweat.
 From head to toe, exercise is a great remedy for addiction.
 Here are some other reasons why.

 - Exercise gives you the energy you need to participate in a full day of treatment programming while simultaneously healing your body.

-- Exercise helps your muscles heal which can become damaged as a result of no exercise during addiction or exercising on an unhealthy body in addiction.
+- Exercise helps your muscles heal, which can become damaged due to no exercise during addiction or exercising on an unhealthy body in addiction.
 Strength and flexibility are good for the body and the heart.

 - Exercise is a boost for self-esteem.
-Watching your body heal and progress is an assuring sign that you are growing in recovery and you are capable of change as well as accomplishing your goals, one day at a time.
+Watching your body heal and progress is an assuring sign that you are growing in recovery and you are capable of change and accomplishing your goals, one day at a time.

-- Exercise is a healthy alternative way of producing dopamine, the neurotransmitter which produces signals of pleasure, a key component in the process of addiction in the brain
+- Exercise is a healthy alternative way of producing dopamine, the neurotransmitter that produces pleasure signals, a key component in the process of addiction in the brain.

-Regular exercise, diet, and nutrition, are part of the well rounded program at Design For Change where our clients are learning that there is freedom in recover and everyone is capable of recovering.
-For more information, call us today at (877) 267-3646.
+Regular exercise, diet, and nutrition are part of the well-rounded program at Design For Change.
+Our clients are learning that there is the freedom to recover, and everyone is capable of recovering.